Joan Spillane: Early life

 At the Texas Amateur Athletic Association Annual Championship meet in the summer of 1959 in Tyler, swimming for Houston's Dads Club, Spillane broke the National AAU Record in the Women's 100-meter butterfly.

-She won a silver medal in the 100 m freestyle and the gold in the 4×100 m freestyle relay with teammates Molly Botkin, Shirley Stobs, and Chris von Saltza at the 1959 Pan American Games.
+Most accomplished in short freestyle events, Spillane won a bronze medal in the 100 meter freestyle and the gold in the 4×100 meter freestyle relay with U.S. teammates Molly Botkin, Shirley Stobs, and Chris von Saltza at the 1959 Pan American Games.
+She won a second bronze in the 200 meter freestyle.